MichalOpoka/ecfr/cfr/title-17-Commodity-Securities-Exchanges/chapter-II-Securities-Exchange-Commission/part-242-Regulations-M-Sho-ATS-AC-NMS-SBSR-Customer-Margin-Requirements-Security-Futures/subjectgroup-ECFR3a3c8f564b174d7-Regulation-M/section-242.101.md

 ##### § 242.101 Activities by distribution participants. #####

-Link to an amendment published at 83 FR 64222, Dec.
-13, 2018.

 (a) *Unlawful Activity.* In connection with a distribution of securities, it shall be unlawful for a distribution participant or an affiliated purchaser of such person, directly or indirectly, to bid for, purchase, or attempt to induce any person to bid for or purchase, a covered security during the applicable restricted period; *Provided, however,* That if a distribution participant or affiliated purchaser is the issuer or selling security holder of the securities subject to the distribution, such person shall be subject to the provisions of § 242.102, rather than this section.

 (b) *Excepted Activity.* The following activities shall not be prohibited by paragraph (a) of this section:

-(1) *Research.* The publication or dissemination of any information, opinion, or recommendation, if the conditions of §§ 230.138 or 230.139 of this chapter are met; or
+(1) *Research.* The publication or dissemination of any information, opinion, or recommendation, if the conditions of § 230.138, § 230.139, or § 230.139b of this chapter are met; or

 (2) *Transactions complying with certain other sections.* Transactions complying with §§ 242.103 or 242.104; or